 Fashionable Asymmetry: Her arms are mismatched green and blue.
 Her eyes have the same colour scheme when they light up, but reversed (although they can also turn red and orange).

 Robot Girl: Her appearance is closer to a Fembot, but she was clearly designed to resemble (and acts like) a female secretary.
 Lampshaded when one of the guards asks about this and she thinks he's hitting on her.

 Guard: W-what's up with her?
 Is she some sort of human doll?

 Punched Across the Room: For all his arrogance, his "Destiny Punch" is more than enough to defeat a heavily armored bandit.

 The students and teachers at Noah's school.

 A schoolgirl seen in the opening of the first Noah chapter.
-She's sickly looking and apparently has magic powers (with the two possibly being connected).
-She is in Class C at the school.
+She's sickly looking and apparently has magic powers (with the two possibly being connected), which she is subsequently arrested for having.
+She is in Class C, so he doesn't know her personally.

 Another student in Class F. He seems to be on friendly terms with Noah (or as friendly as he gets).

 Ditzy Genius: His grades are good, but he's first seen panicking about a test and looking for someone clever to sit near and pick up "smart beams" from and insists on calling the subway the "Super Awesome Subway".